Snoring (children) Sydney

 - Other behavioural problems (aggression, anxiety) and social impairment

 Unfortunately research suggests that if you do not treat snoring and sleep apnoea early enough the changes to the brain are permanent and the child’s IQ will never be as high.

 With time, snoring and sleep apnoea can also cause problems with the cardiovascular system including damage to the heart, high blood pressure and obesity.

 What are the treatments for sleep apnoea in children?

 In children, the most common reason for sleep apnoea is enlarged tonsils and adenoids.
 The best treatment is to send them to an ear, nose and throat surgeon for assessment and to consider removing them.
-This will cure the problem in more than 90% of children.
+This can cure the problem in more than 90% of children.*

 Some children with more complicated breathing problems may need to go on to require CPAP or BIPAP (airway pressure mask) treatments.